dustyketchum/tf/README.md

 }

-# Create and deploy to each EKS cluster:
+# Create and deploy to the EKS cluster

 1. ```cd ~/tf/aws/plans/us-west-2```
 2. ```terraform init```